shakelang/Specification/specification/bytecode/storage-format.md

 The index of the UTF8 constant that contains the name of the method.

-### Method Qualified Name Index
+### Method Type Index

-The index of the UTF8 constant that contains the qualified name of the method.
+The index of the UTF8 constant that contains the type of the method.

 ### Method Access Flags